internetarchive/fatcat/guide/src/entity_fields.md

       always have an implicit order.
 Zero-indexed.
 Note that this is distinct from the `key` field.
-    - `target_release_id` (fatcat identifier): if known, and the release exists, a cross-reference to the fatcat entity
+    - `target_release_id` (fatcat identifier): if known, and the release exists, a cross-reference to the Fatcat entity
     - `extra` (JSON, optional): additional citation format metadata can be stored here, particularly if the citation schema does not align.
 Common fields might be "volume", "authors", "issue", "publisher", "url", and